 - Home Insulation including energy-efficient doors and windows

 For more information see our article on Gas Furnace Efficiency Factors

 Tips for Buyers - Blower Motor Factors | Advantages and Disadvantages

 The PSC motor is a standard motor that has two or more windings inside of it.
 One for low speed and one for high speed.
-The low speed is used when the furnace is in low fire.
-The high speed is used when the furnace is in high fire.
+Low speed is used when the furnace is in low fire.
+High speed is used when the furnace is in high fire.
 The PSC motor also uses a run capacitor.
 The ECM blower motor is variable speed and is electronically controlled.
 A control board causes it to work at one speed or another depending on the firing rate.

 Nearly the same as the PSC motor except the controls are simpler for the PSC.
 When choosing a two-stage gas furnace and you have a choice between the two different types of blower motors which do you choose?
 The simpler less efficient PSC blower motor or the more complex, more efficient ECM blower motor?